cheuktingli/psitip/README.rst

 - Randall Dougherty, Chris Freiling, and Kenneth Zeger.
 "Non-Shannon information inequalities in four random variables." arXiv preprint arXiv:1104.3602 (2011).

-- Imre Csiszar and Janos Korner.
+- Imre Csiszar and Janos Körner.
 Information theory: coding theorems for discrete memoryless systems.
 Cambridge University Press, 2011.

 - Makarychev, K., Makarychev, Y., Romashchenko, A., & Vereshchagin, N. (2002).
 A new class of non-Shannon-type inequalities for entropies.
 Communications in Information and Systems, 2(2), 147-166.